FAHNES: Feature-aware (Hyper)graph Generation via Next-Scale Prediction

 Coarsening Inversion / Upsampling

-Feature upsampling follows a similar approach to hierarchical image generation, where coarse “pixelated” (blocky, low-resolution) representations are progressively refined to produce high-resolution images.
+When inverting the coarsening process, feature upsampling follows a similar approach to hierarchical image generation, where coarse “pixelated” (blocky, low-resolution) representations are progressively refined to produce high-resolution images.
 Initially, all child nodes within a cluster inherit the same features as their parent, resulting in a coarse representation of the hypergraph.
 The model then refines these coarse features, progressively enhancing the details to reconstruct the full-resolution hypergraph.

 The figure below illustrates this strategy.